 - Switchgear connected directly to utility services must be service entrance rated. - The main incoming service for critical facilities requiring medium voltage switchgear shall be metal-clad circuit breaker switchgear. - 3.
-Medium voltage vacuum circuit breakers are preferred over air or SF6 circuit breakers. - 125 VDC switchgear control power is preferred over AC control power.
+Medium voltage vacuum circuit breakers are preferred over air or SF6 circuit breakers. - 4.
+125 VDC switchgear control power is preferred over AC control power.
 AC control power should only be considered for small installations, and require provision of a dedicated UPS or capacitor trip supply. - 5.
-The requirement for arc-resistant switchgear shall be discussed and decided on a per application basis with the City. - 6.
+The requirement for arc-resistant switchgear shall be discussed and decided on a per application basis with the City. - 5.1 Consider arc-resistant switchgear where the arc flash safety issues cannot be mitigated via alternate means.
+Typically arc-resistant switchgear would only be considered where the arc flash category level for the switchgear is above Category 2. - 5.2 Where arc-resistant switchgear is provided, the standard of acceptance shall be ANSI/IEEE C37.20.7 Type 2B.

+- 5.3 Where arc-resistant switchgear is provided, ensure that the maximum fault clearing time is within the switchgear design limits (typically 0.5 second). - 6.
 Protection and metering shall be microprocessor based with integrated digital metering and display, as well as communications capability for remote display via the control system. - 7.
-See Section 9.3 for protection requirements. - 8.
-Provide at minimum the following signals to the control system for monitoring and alarming: - 8.1 Closed / open status of main and tie breakers. - 8.2 Breaker / Relay fail status. - 9.
+See Section 10.3 for protection requirements. - 8.
+Provide at minimum the following signals to the control system for monitoring and alarming: - 8.1 Closed / open status of main and tie breakers. - 8.2 Breaker / Relay fail status. - 8.3 Metering signals as per Section 9.2. - 9.
 Consider closed-door racking for all medium-voltage switchgear. - 10.
-Consider remote racking for switchgear with arc flash ratings exceeding Category 3.
+Consider the use of light-based arc detection protection relays. - 11.
+Consider remote racking for switchgear with arc flash ratings exceeding Category 3. - 12.
+Ensure viewing windows are provided to visually monitor the position of disconnect switch style switchgear. - 13.
+Consider the provision of thermographic inspection windows in switchgear with arc flash ratings exceeding Category 2.